Adaptive Alpha Weighting with PPO: Enhancing Prompt-Based LLM-Generated Alphas in Quant Trading

 In this subsection, we examine how formulaic alphas generated with different prompt information influence the performance of the proposed RL strategy.
 Originally, the prompt is fed a pandas DataFrame in JSON format containing various features of all companies.
 Here, we consider two additional scenarios: (1) providing the prompt with only feature names and no additional data, instructing the model to generate alphas based solely on its own knowledge; and (2) providing the prompt with partial information, such as data from a single company.

 For simplicity, the analysis focuses solely on Apple.
 In the partial information scenario, only data from Apple is provided.
 Table~\ref{tab:different_prompt_setting} demonstrates the PPO strategy performance under different scenarios.
-Based on the results, we observe that across all scenarios, formulaic alphas generated with varying prompt information produce strong performance under the proposed RL framework, with cumulative returns exceeding the market benchmark and Sharpe ratios above one, demonstrating the robustness and effectiveness of the framework.
+Based on the results, we observe that across all scenarios, formulaic alphas generated with varying prompt information produce strong performance under the proposed RL framework, with Sharpe ratios above one, demonstrating the robustness and effectiveness of the framework.